MafiaCoconut/Monstrino/monstrino-docs/docs/pipelines/data-ingestion/catalog-ingest/overview.md

 - an ingest item must reference a concrete payload snapshot
 - `ingest_item.enriched_payload` is written exactly once — after all
   attributes of the enrichment session are settled
-- `catalog-data-enricher` does not call AI Orchestrator directly — all coordination happens through the `enrichment_job` table state machine
+- `catalog-data-enricher` does not call AI services directly — it publishes `ai.job.requested` to Kafka and consumes results from `catalog-enricher.attribute-result`; no shared tables exist between the catalog pipeline and the AI domain
 - the `ingest_item_step` for enrichment does not advance to the next stage until every attribute has been processed
 - `catalog-importer` reads only `enriched_payload` — it does not interact